 Quality dive masks with reliable purge valves

 So you’ve decided you want a dive mask with a purge valve?
-Here are a few top-rated options from Leisure Pro (my favorite dive shop) and Amazon (for folks outside the US/Canada).
+Here are a few top-rated options from Leisure Pro (my favorite dive shop).

 1. Best Overall: Scubapro Crystal VU-Plus Mask with Purge